 Important soloists and directors have interpreted and released their orchestral repertoire, such as: Rafael Gintoli (Violin); Alberto Lepage (Viola); Alexander Panizza (Piano): Dietlind Von Poblozki (Violin); Nicolas Rauss (Director); Alicia Belleville (Piano); Javier Logioia Orbe (director); Maike Wegener (oboe); David del Pino Klinge (director); Elias Gurevich (Violin); Luis José Recart Echenique (Director); Hernán Gastiaburo (Oboe); Santiago Ruiz (Director); Anibal Borzone (Marimba); Silvina Alvarez (Viola); Stephan König (Director); James Strauss (Flute); Sergio Rivas (Double Bass); Gustavo Plis Sterenberg (Director); Graciela Chamale (Violin) and Alejandro Sandler (Director); Daniel Binelli (Bandoneon); Fernando Pérez (Piano) and Hadrian Avila Arzuza (Director)

-At the discographic level, he released the albums Desde la Frontera and Fragor Urbano composed entirely by works of his authorship.
-Also, the album Música en la Universidad, edited by the National University of Rosario, includes his pieces Tango for piano solo and Fantasía Concertante for flute and piano.
+On a record level, he released Desde la Frontera, Fragor Urbano and recently Tangabile composed entirely of works of his own.
+Likewise, the album Música en la Universidad published by the National University of Rosario, includes his pieces Tango for solo piano and Fantasía Concertante for flute and piano.

 His orchestral piece Introducción y Tango has been programmed for the “Function of Official Gala of the Bicentennial” on May 25, 2010, organized by the Government of the Province of Santa Fe and the Municipality of Rosario.